Raoul Servais

-Servais was best known for the animated film, Harpya, for which he won a Palme d'Or at the 1979 Cannes Film Festival.
-Servais received the Lifetime Achievement Award at the World Festival of Animated Film - Animafest Zagreb in 2016.
+Servais is best known for the 1979 animated film Harpya, for which he won a Palme d'Or at the 1979 Cannes Film Festival.

+Servais received the Lifetime Achievement Award at the World Festival of Animated Film – Animafest Zagreb in 2016.
 At the 9th Magritte Awards, he received an Honorary Magritte Award from the Académie André Delvaux.
 In total, Servais won about 60 film prizes.
 Homages with retrospectives were organized in Paris, Madrid, Istanbul, Montreal, New York, Tokyo, Hong Kong, Rio de Janeiro and St Petersburg.

 Servais died at his home in Leffinge on 17 March 2023, at the age of 94.